lakshaygupta21/expense-tracker/README.md

 2. In application.properties, please update *spring.datasource.url* with your mariadb database url

-3. After this you are all set and good to run the application
+3. After this you are all set and good to run the application.
+The application will run at port 8000

 4. Check the following routes as per requirement